 Our Maple Leaf Agri-Farms and Information Solutions Infrastruc-The Poultry Innovation Partnership (PIP) is a partnership of the In 2022, we partnered with remote video auditing expert Arrowsight to test video broiler chicken foot pad scoring using artifipoultry industry, the Government of Alberta, and the University ture teams co-innovated with Farm Health GuardianTM (FHG) to of Alberta whose mission is to foster a healthy Canadian poultry cial intelligence.
 We completed implementation of this scoring enhance their digital biosecurity management system.
 The FHG system and collected our first full year of continuous data in enterprise.
 Excellence in research and innovation, knowledge system allows us to respond quickly when disease is suspected 2023.
 Broiler foot pad health is an important animal welfare management, technology transfer and mentoring tomorrow's to restrict movements and prevent potential spread.
 The ability outcome measure, and helps us to identify opportunities to poultry professionals are PIP's hallmark.
 We have been an active to conduct biosecurity trace-backs in near real-time reduces the improve bird health and barn environments.
 Implementing artificontributor and board member of PIP since its inception in 2019, risk of disease spread and saves hours of work compared with cial intelligence-based scoring has enabled us to transition from as well as an active contributor of the prior organization, the traditional paper-based systems. sample-based foot pad scoring to nearly 100% foot pad scoring Poultry Research Centre.
-As a board member, our contribuin our Edmonton poultry plant.
-This data helps our farmers and tions include leveraging industry funds to support a variety of research projects, hosting University of Alberta mini-internpoultry team to focus on the most important areas to improve ship students, and arranging a summer student internship in broiler health and comfort. our poultry procurement department jointly funded by PIP, the Poultry Science Association, and Maple Leaf.
+As a board member, our contribu-Farm Health Guardian[TM] confidentially monitors the movement in our Edmonton poultry plant.
+This data helps our farmers and tions include leveraging industry funds to support a variety of research projects, hosting University of Alberta mini-internof trucks and people on and off farm properties to help farms poultry team to focus on the most important areas to improve ship students, and arranging a summer student internship in and food companies improve biosecurity and prevent disease broiler health and comfort. our poultry procurement department jointly funded by PIP, the spread.
+Our team provided recommendations to adapt and Poultry Science Association, and Maple Leaf. customize FHG for pork production operations.
+We have shared the benefits of using FHG with other hog producers, pork production companies and the Canadian Food Inspection Agency.
+Thanks to the leadership of Maple Leaf Agri-Farms, more than 70% of the pork farms in Manitoba are now using the system which will lead to reduced disease risk for the entire sector.